The post Most Loved Australian Cooking Show Judges of All Time appeared first on TheAussieway.

 Liaw thought about a multitude of alternatives after winning the competition, including founding an izakaya restaurant.
 He later returned to MasterChef as a guest judge for seasons 4 and 6.

-The 40-year-old, Adam Liaw resides in Sydney, hosts the show Destination Flavour and writes frequently for publications including The Guardian, Sunday Life, and GoodFood.
+The 46-year-old, Adam Liaw resides in Sydney, hosts the show Destination Flavour and writes frequently for publications including The Guardian, Sunday Life, and GoodFood.
 Two Asian Kitchens (2011), Adam’s Big Pot (2014), The Zen Kitchen (2016), Adam Liaw’s Asian Cookery School (2017), and Destination Flavour: People and Places are among the five cookbooks he has written (2018).

 Kylie Kwong was born in Sydney, Australia, to a fourth-generation Australian-Chinese family.
-She first studied the fundamentals of Chinese cooking at her mother’s restaurant before continuing to hone her craft with some of the best Australian Chefs.
+She first studied the fundamentals of Chinese cooking at her mother’s restaurant before continuing to hone her craft with some of the best Australian chefs.
 After working at some of Sydney’s best eateries, including Rockpool, Wockpool, and Manfredi, Kylie realised her ambition of opening her own restaurant.
 Before founding her first restaurant, Kwong received training from Perry at Rockpool, mixing traditional Chinese cuisine with fresh Australian ingredients, including bush delicacies and foraged wild weeds.
 She also hosts television and owns a restaurant.

-The 41-year-old Kylie Kwong used this experience to launch her own company, in Sydney’s Surry Hills and launch her television career.
+The 55-year-old Kylie Kwong used this experience to launch her own company, in Sydney’s Surry Hills and launch her television career.
 In October 2003, Kylie Kwong: Heart and Soul made its debut, and it has since been widely distributed.
 She has written six books, including Kylie Kwong: Recipes And Stories (2003), Kylie Kwong: Heart and Soul (2003), Simple Chinese Cooking (2006), My China: A Feast For All The Senses (2007), It Tastes Better (2010), and Kylie Kwong’s Simple Chinese Cooking Class.
 She currently hosts Kylie Kwong: Simply Magic on The LifeStyle Channel and LifeStyle FOOD (2012.)

-Australian born Peter Gilmore, who is currently 44 years old, was raised in the state capital.
+Australian born Peter Gilmore, who is currently 56 years old, was raised in the state capital.
 He began his service at the age of sixteen after being inspired to cook early in life.
 He then worked in kitchens abroad and in rural New South Wales during his twenties.
 His fame began in 2000 when he served as Head Chef at Whale Beach’s Diamond State Beers restaurant.
 “De Beers homes a young chef with a great gift for producing out the superb structured meals with intuitive simplicity,” noted Terry Durack, a culinary critic for the state capital Morning Herald.
 The position as head executive chef at the wharf was Peter’s next move.

 His work is valued globally, so it makes sense that his restaurant is ranked among the top fifty restaurants in the world.
 He has just opened Bennelong in the state capital opera in 2009.
 He previously appeared as a guest chef on Masterchef Australia, where his speciality dish, the “Snow Egg,” was hailed as one of the show’s toughest tasks.
 He is presently operating his incredible food tent in Bennelong.

 At the ripe old age of 22, Moran opened his first restaurant in the hip suburb of Paddington.
-Since then, he has grown his empire to include some of Sydney’s finest dining establishments, including the modern Australian grill Chophouse, the Circular Quay institution Aria, and the recently opened Barangaroo House, a bold new three-level space composed of the laid-back House Bar, the upscale Bea Restaurant, and the rooftop Smoke Bar.
+Since then, he has grown his empire to include some of Sydney’s finest dining establishments, including the modern Australian grill Chophouse, the Circular Quay institution Aria, and also opened Barangaroo House, a bold new three-level space composed of the laid-back House Bar, the upscale Bea Restaurant, and the rooftop Smoke Bar.

 Neil Perry is one of the most significant Australian famous chefs to date, who founded the wildly successful “Rockpool” empire.
-The 62-year-old is well known for his dedication to using only the freshest, highest-quality Australian ingredients in all seven of his eateries.
+The 67-year-old is well known for his dedication to using only the freshest, highest-quality Australian ingredients in all seven of his eateries.
 He is also regarded as an authority on Asian cooking.
 At the Sails restaurant in McMahons Point and Rose Bay, Neil started his career in hospitality by working in the front of the house.
 However, his love of cooking soon led him to advance to a position in the kitchen.
 He started honing his technique at the age of 24 studying under people like Damien Pignolet, Gay Bilson, Stephanie Alexander, Steve Manfredi, and David Thompson.

 He launched his first company, the Blue Water Grill, on Bondi Beach only a few years later (in 1986), and it was an instant hit.
 Neil is the host of the multi-award-winning Food Source – Neil Perry, Neil Perry Fresh & Fast, and Neil Perry Rockpool Sessions programmes on The LifeStyle Channel.
 Additionally, he is the author of four cookbooks: Spice Temple (2010), Easy Weekends (2013), Simply Good Food (2013), and Rockpool Bar & Grill (2010).
 (2015).

-Shane Osborn, who was born in Australia, lived in the UK for 20 years before settling permanently in Hong Kong.
+Shane Osborn,who was born in Australia, lived in the UK for 20 years before settling permanently in Hong Kong.
 Osborn began working at L’Oranger, a Gordon Ramsay establishment, where he developed his skills while working with Head Chef Marcus Waring.
 Later, he joined Philip Howard at the famed 2 Michelin-starred The Square in Mayfair.
 Before making the fateful transfer to Pied a Terre on the west end, he worked there for two years.
 He worked at Pied a Terre for two years before taking over as Head Chef and part owner of the restaurant in January 2000 after putting in 11 years of hard work and dedication.

 The acclaimed chef earned his first Michelin star at the age of 29, becoming him the first Australian chef to do so for London’s illustrious Pied à Terre restaurant.
 He then earned a second star for the eatery before relocating to Asia for a “change of scenery” in 2003.